ryanlonergan/100_days_of_code/day_46_spotify_playlist_time_machine/README.md

 - replace('.', '') actually caused more songs to be missing
 - tried to catch edge cases, but seemed to be better to leave it in

+Tried on my birthday
+- 5 songs missing
+- 3 were not on spotify at all
+- 2 were errors from Billboard

 If you want to run the project yourself, you will need to make a `config.json` file with the following variables: